-Stock markets rang in the new year on a high note in 2019 and kept the party going, until they started stumbling in May.
+Stock markets started the year on a high note in 2022 but started tumbling in May.
 Long-term traders are worried the 10-year bull run in stocks is over.
-Day traders are giddy with the prospect of more volatility ahead…
+Day traders are, however, optimistic about the prospects of more volatility ahead.

 Day traders love price volatility.
 During the downturn, the passive investor will look to buy cheap value stocks in anticipation of their price appreciating over time.
 The active day trader will buy long and sell short on significant price movements many times in a day.

 1. eToro - Bringing social trading to day trading

 Three factors make eToro one of the best online trading environment for day traders.
 First is the highly advanced platform with some of the fastest order execution speeds.
 The broker platform is also highly innovative, featuring some of the most advanced trade analysis tools and a wide array of market research tools suitable for the active trader.